Nike's Dutch tax status investigated by EU regulators

 The Commission will allow the Netherlands and interested parties to submit comments.

-The Commission is also conducting an in-depth investigation into Dutch tax rulings in favor of IKEA and an investigation into a tax scheme for multinationals in Britain.
+The Commission is also conducting an in-depth investigation into Dutch tax rulings in favour of IKEA and an investigation into a tax scheme for multinationals in Britain.

 (Reporting by Philip Blenkinsop; additional reporting by Emma Thomasson in Berlin and Anthony Deutsch in Amsterdam; editing by Francesco Guarascio and Jane Merriman)